 Only around 2 hours from London and near the coast, Rye is easily accessible by train and car and is rich with history dating back to the mid-1200s.
 There’s no shortage of sites to see during one’s visit to Rye.
 These include the Ypres Castle, Rye Model, and Rye Museum, offering interesting bits of history about how this town was used as a coastal defence during the 11th century.

 On clear days, climb the church tower at St Mary’s to get sweeping views of the rooftops of Rye and beyond.

 Enjoy an afternoon tea at one of many quaint tea rooms dotting the town.
 The Cobbles is a great option, sitting down a tiny alleyway adorned with flowers and charming decor.
 Or have lunch at the haunted Mermaid Inn, rebuilt in 1420!

 Rye is a happening place so be sure to book accommodations early.
-There are endless options for Airbnbs or Bed & Breakfasts, including Haydens, The Hope Anchor, or the cozy Jeakes House, perched on Mermaid Street, the prettiest street in Rye.
+There are endless options for Bed & Breakfasts, including Haydens, The Hope Anchor, or the cozy Jeakes House, perched on Mermaid Street, the prettiest street in Rye.

 There is always some type of event every month in Rye to enjoy – from gastronomy to art festivals – appealing to people of all ages.
 You’ll leave here feeling enchanted and yearning to return.

 READ MORE: Day Trip to the White Cliffs of Dover

 Rottingdean, East Sussex